fragrussu/PaperScripts/sc_unireadout/sc_phantom/README.md

-The synthetic spinal cord scans will be uploaded here within the next 48 hours (by Saturday the 30th of November 2019).
+Synthetic spinal cord scans used for simulations.

-Apologies for the delay...
+A detailed README will be uploaded by Monday, Decembeer the 2nd 2019 (apologies for the delay!).